Pay for college better.

 Great rates, flexible funding, and refi options that could help you save.LEARN MORE

 Given the current state of the economy, there’s a good chance your family’s financial situation has changed since you completed your FAFSA.
 With award letters from colleges already in your hands, how do you request additional financial aid to cover your college costs?
-Our partners at Edmit have outlined the steps you can take to file a financial aid appeal – below are some of the highlights.
+Edmit has outlined the steps you can take to file a financial aid appeal – below are some of the highlights.

 Who Can Submit a Financial Aid Appeal?